cairn-monnaie/cel/docs/dev.md

 ## Functional Testing

 ### Requirements
-    If not done yet, repeat the [api repo install](https://github.com/cairn-monnaie/api/tree/cairn) **from part "Générer la configuration finale de Cyclos et un jeu de données" replacing "dev" by "test" **
+If not done yet, repeat the [api repo install](https://github.com/cairn-monnaie/api/tree/cairn) **from part "Générer la configuration finale de Cyclos et un jeu de données" replacing "dev" by "test"**

  All the information provided in the _Development_ subsection is also relevant here.
  Tests are achieved using phpunit, a testing framework for PHP with a built-in library for Symfony framework.
  The source code regarding tests is available in the _tests_ directory

  * **Logs**
-    A log file is available in `./docker/logs/test.log` file
+    A log file is available : `docker/logs/test.log`

  * **Generating test data**
-    This will (re)create a scratch MySQL test database `sudo docker-compose exec engine ./build-setup.sh test`
+    This will (re)create a MySQL test database from scratch `sudo docker-compose exec engine ./build-setup.sh test`

     `sudo docker-compose exec engine php bin/console cairn.user:generate-database --env=test admin_network @@bbccdd`